-Joseph Preisner, a solicitor in our commercial property team, considers the impact of the Energy Act 2011 on the owners of rental property .
+Our commercial property team considers the impact of the Energy Act 2011 on the owners of rental property .

 The Energy Act 2011 (the Act) is a flagship policy of the coalition government and is the vehicle for implementing their “Green Deal” policy which offers financial support and incentives to improve the energy efficiency of buildings.
 Tied to the Act are a number of energy-related policies which owners of rented property should make themselves aware of.